 Trekking the Inca Trail is the classic Peru experience.
 Culminating in Machu Picchu, designated one of the New Seven Wonders of the World, this challenging route twists and turns through the Andes Mountain Range, passing rushing rivers, crumbling Inca ruins and cloud forests wreathed in mist.
 Our four-day fully supported trek includes navigating the Inca Trail, staying at campsites away from the crowds, as well as Machu Picchu; one of the best views of the trip is getting your first glimpse of the glorious Inca ruins as you arrive at the Sun Gate on foot.
 You’ll also get to stroll through the ancient cobbled streets of Cusco, the atmospheric former Inca capital.

-There’s also the option to trek the Inca Trail as a family, following in the footsteps of famous explorers, or extend your trip with a visit to an eco-lodge in the wildlife-rich Amazon basin.
-The trek can also be combined with an in-depth Peru vacation to Lake Titicaca and Colca Canyon, two of Peru’s most compelling natural highlights, where you’ll stay on the island of Taquile in a traditional homestay.
+There’s also the option to extend your trip with a visit to an eco-lodge in the wildlife-rich Amazon basin.
+The trek can also be combined with an in-depth Peru trip to Lake Titicaca and Colca Canyon, two of Peru’s most compelling natural highlights, where you’ll stay on the island of Taquile in a traditional homestay.
 There’s nothing like watching the sun set over the glass-like waters of the world’s highest navigable lake.

 Perhaps the most famous of Peru’s top sights, Machu Picchu is a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
-Set high in the Andes Mountains at an altitude of 2,430 meters, it is believed to have been built by the Inca in the 15th century and later abandoned, though its original use still remains a mystery.
-You’ll certainly recognize the labyrinth of dry-stone walls clinging to the grassy plateau and terraced steps leading down to the Urubamba River.
-Whether choosing a classic Peru trip taking in the ancient citadel, a walking and trekking vacation to Peru, or combining your trip with Bolivia or Chile, you’ll find that Machu Picchu features highly on all of our group tours to Peru.
+Set high in the Andes Mountains at an altitude of 2,430 metres, it is believed to have been built by the Inca in the 15th century and later abandoned, though its original use still remains a mystery.
+You’ll certainly recognise the labyrinth of dry-stone walls clinging to the grassy plateau and terraced steps leading down to the Urubamba River.
+Whether choosing a classic Peru trip taking in the ancient citadel, a walking and trekking tour to Peru, or combining your trip with Bolivia or the Galapagos Islands, you’ll find that Machu Picchu features highly on all of our group tours to Peru.

 Cusco was the former capital of the Inca empire, and marries both archaeological ruins and elegant Spanish colonial architecture – the latter best seen in Plaza de Armas, the old city’s colonnaded central square.
 Peruvian cuisine has seen somewhat of an explosion in recent years, and Cusco has its fair share of recommended restaurants where you can enjoy delicious Peruvian dishes like ceviche or tacu tacu – like Peruvian bubble and squeak.
 It’s also the gateway to Machu Picchu, so if you’re taking in the Inca citadel on one of our classic Peru tours you’ll pass through Cusco.